xavierlepretre/polymesh_docs/Polymesh/docs/settlement.md

 ### Security Token Offering

-AcmeCo wishes to distribute 1000 ACME tokens to investors.
+AcmeCo wishes to distribute 1,000 ACME tokens to investors.

-AcmeCo creates a Venue defining the start and end date of their issuance.
+AcmeCo creates a venue defining the start and end date of their issuance.

 Alice provides AcmeCo with an authorisation to buy 100 ACME tokens at 10 USDC (i.e. an authorisation for an instruction with these two legs).

 AcmeCo creates an instruction under their settlement passing along Alice’s authorisation, along with their own.
-The instruction is executed with Alice receiving her ACME tokens, and AcmeCo receiving their assets.
+The instruction is executed with Alice receiving her ACME tokens, and AcmeCo receiving their USDC.

 ![Primary Distribution / Funding](images/STO.png)